musukvl/article-terraform-grahp/README.md

 # Terraform graph refactoring

-Using `terrafor graph > graph.dot` command is a good way to do dependency refactoring.
+Using `terraform graph > graph.dot` command is a good way to do dependency refactoring.
 You can generate graph file before refactoring and after and compare them.
 No changes in the graph means that you did not break anything.
-You can vizualize graph with Graphviz (DOT) tool: `terraform graph > graph.dot`
+You can visualize graph with Graphviz (DOT) tool: `terraform graph > graph.dot`

 The previous example can be refactored to not use `depends_on` and having the same dependency graph by using resource output for dependency: